lupyuen/lupyuen.github.io/src/dsi3.md

 -   Can be translated into C or Rust for other Operating Systems

+With the Executable Spec, maybe someday we'll __emulate PinePhone Hardware__ with QEMU or FPGA!

 _Was it worth the effort?
 Would you do it again in Zig?_

 Yes and yes!
 Zig is excellent for prototyping new Device Drivers for Operating Systems.